 - The set K in general consists of infinitely many vectors.
 Finite discretisation of K. - In practical implementations the set K is often unknown (e.g. it represents the family of solutions to parameter dependent problems).
-One uses some surrogate value of an uniformly equivalent norm instead of the exact distance appearing in (3).
+One uses some surrogate value replacing the exact distance appearing in (3) by some uniformly equivalent term.